darrylo/sparkyvm/README.md

   use vmware, but that hasn't been tested; it may or may not work.

 You also need a significant amount of disk space.
 The virtual machine is configured to use an 80GB virtual hard disk.
-Intially, only around 2GB will be used, but disk space will be automatically allocated as needed, up to 80GB.
+Initially, only around 2GB will be used, but disk space will be automatically allocated as needed, up to 80GB.
 So, you need to insure that you have at least, say, 805GB of free disk space (the extra 5GB is there as a safety margin).